-What’s New for 2019
+What’s New for 2020

-The Standard Deduction went up slightly:
+The Standard Deduction went up again this year:

-The ACA (Affordable Care Act) Individual Mandate Penalty no longer applies for lack of health insurance.
+- The ACA (Affordable Care Act) individual mandate penalty no longer applies for lack of health insurance.

 - Moving Expense

-- Casualty and Theft losses
+- Casualty and Theft Losses

-- Miscellaneous deductions
+- Miscellaneous Deductions

 - Unreimbursed Employee Expenses

 - Tax Preparation Expenses

 - Pass-Through income and the qualified business income deduction of 20% are again eligible for a qualified business in 2019.

 - The Standard Mileage Rate has decreased to 57.5 cents per mile for 2020.